LuccaBBombo/Interactive-Frontend-Project/README.md

-Lucas### Interactive Frontend Development Milestone Project
+### Interactive Frontend Development Milestone Project

 WhereTo is a website that was designed to help people to plan trips by making it easy and simple.
 With a map interactive map, you can search for places such as hotels, restaurants and bars.
 Making it a great helper for when you are planning your next trip, making sure are able to choose the best spots to visit and arrange accommodation without any unwanted surprises.